 After that, Tan spent the entire supper in writing up results and working with Scott Aaronson in order to clarify a few of the steps involved in the proof.

 The fast quantum algorithm that Prakash and Kerenidis had managed to find just two years earlier served as a direct inspiration for Tan to develop his own fast classical algorithm.

-In his proof, Tang successfully showed that he would replicate the type of techniques related to quantum sampling that Prakash and Kerenidis used in their quantum algorithm in a classical setting as well.
+In his proof, Tang successfully showed that she could replicate the type of techniques related to quantum sampling that Prakash and Kerenidis used in their quantum algorithm in a classical setting as well.

 Similar to Prakash and Kerenidis’ algorithm, the classical algorithm from Tang also ran in polylogarithmic time.

 That means the total computation time directly scaled with the logarithm of all related characteristics such as the total number of products and users in the given data set.

 This is how the algorithm from Tan came to be exponentially faster and more efficient than any classical algorithm known previously.